 REVIEW OF RISK.
 After applications are proposed for funding by the Selecting Official, the Grants Office will perform administrative reviews, including an assessment of risk posed by the applicant under 2 C.F.R.
 200.206.
 These may include assessments of the financial stability of an applicant and the quality of the applicant's management systems, history of performance, and the applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-Federal entities.
 Special conditions that address any risks determined to exist may be applied.
-Applicants may submit comments to the Federal Awardee Performance and Integrity Information System (FAPIIS) about any information included in the system about their organization for consideration by the awarding agency.
+Applicants may submit comments to the System of Award Managament (SAM) about any information included in the system about their organization for consideration by the awarding agency.